gigamono/standards/README.md

 - Plugin Types

   - Extensions (runs in a specific arena)
-  - Apps
+  - Frameworks

-- App UI
+- Framework UI

   Gets a dedicated section.